-City staff developed a pilot program in response to their understanding of the City Commission goal that included a city-operated pilot curbside program.
-The pilot project suggested for possible roll-out in 2010 is a city-operated subscription service that would be priced competitive with market rates (e.g., existing providers).
+The pilot project suggested for possible roll-out in 2010 is a city-operated subscription service that would be priced competitive with market rates.
 Many of the details will be determined, but the preliminary program structure is outlined on page 2 of this memo.
 Other options are also listed to facilitate and stimulate discussion of curbside recycling in Lawrence.